jmgcl/jmgcl/README.md

 - 👋 Hi, I’m Jamie.
-I build tech communities for humans and am currently head of the community program at Contentstack.
+I build tech communities for humans and am currently Sr. Director of Community at Unusual Ventures.
 - 👀 I love learning new things, especially about the intersection between humans and technology.
 I write in variations of the most complex computing languages known: human language.
 - 🌱 I’m currently learning SQL, javascript, and python, and brushing up on the latest CSS and HTML standards.
 - 💞️ I’m looking to collaborate on cool projects, build new community management best practices, and support humanitarian, environmental, ecological, and societal well-being.